Defend free speech and individual liberty online.

 Schakowsky added that she is in favor of adopting comprehensive and bipartisan consumer data privacy laws, of which the bill introduced on Tuesday, if passed, would be one component.

-According to Eshoo's statement, organizations who have supported the bill include Accountable Tech, Ranking Digital Rights, Anti-Defamation League (ADL), Electronic Privacy Information Center (EPIC), and several others, while it has also been backed by four companies: DuckDuckGo, Neeva, Beeper, and .
+According to Eshoo’s statement, organizations who have supported the bill include Accountable Tech, Ranking Digital Rights, Anti-Defamation League (ADL), Electronic Privacy Information Center (EPIC), and several others, while it has also been backed by four companies: DuckDuckGo, Neeva, Beeper, and Proton.

-If you're tired of censorship, cancel culture, and the erosion of civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.